Load Balancers in Enterprise PKS

 The load balancer on Enterprise PKS on vSphere with NSX-T is automatically provisioned with Kubernetes ingress resources without the need to deploy and configure an additional ingress controller.

 For information about deploying a load balancer configured with ingress routing on GCP, AWS, Azure, and vSphere without NSX-T, see Configuring Ingress Routing.
-For information about ingress routing on vSphere with NSX-T, see Configuring Ingress Resources and Load Balancer Services.
+For information about ingress routing on vSphere with NSX-T, see Configuring Ingress Resources and Load Balancer Services (NSX-T Only).